Physicool in Hospitals and Healthcare

-Physicool is used within the NHS, private hospitals and by healthcare professionals to reduce pain, swelling and inflammation across a wide range of applications.
+Physicool is currently being used within the NHS, private hospitals, private practices and by healthcare professionals to reduce pain, swelling and inflammation across a wide range of applications.

 Integrated cold and compression is clinically proven to help reduce swelling and regain range of movement.
-Reservoir fuelled cryotherapy cuffs superseded ice.
-Now, due to the advantages offered, surgeons and therapists are adopting Physicool as their preferred cooling device.
+The reservoir fuelled cryotherapy cuff superseded ice based remedies.
+Now, due to the advantages offered, surgeons and therapists are adopting Physicool as their preferred cryotherapy device.

-Physicool was initially used post-surgery on patients following knee replacement.
-When placed on a limb the Coolant (rapidly evaporating alcohols) evaporates absorbing latent heat – reducing swelling and pain.
-The bandage is manufactured using an open-cell weave which acts as the conduit for the Coolant and offers 2 to 3 hours of cooling before needing to be recharged.
+The bandage is manufactured using an open-cell weave which acts as the conduit for the Coolant and offers 2 to 3 hours of cooling before it will dry-out.
+The bandages can then be re-charged to give continual cooling.
+Physicool needs no prior refrigeration.

 Due to the initial success achieved post-total knee arthroplastry (Garrett, 2012); Physicool is now being used to enhance patient rehabilitation post-operatively across all body parts, traumas, joint inflammation, haematoma’s and rheumatoid arthritis.